rcoleworld/reddit-sentiment-analysis/README.md

 ```
 Our machine learning model was able to correctly classify these two examples but sometimes the model can be inaccurate.

-These type of classifications are more accurate using an algorithmic approach such as vader.
-Lets take the following word:
+These types of classifications are more accurate using an algorithmic approach such as Vader.
+Let’s take the following word:
 ```
 good
 ```
-This will yield a positive sentiment using vader.
-Now, lets add a negation to this word:
+This will yield a positive sentiment using Vader.
+Now, let’s add a negation to this word:

 ```
 not good